The type of schedule used, is dictated by the nature and the needs of the business it serves:

 - Staff availability, skill levels and ratio of full-time to part-time and casual staff.

-Here is an example of a busy hotel that will use different types of scheduling for different purposes within its workforce:
+Here is an example of a busy hotel that will use different types of for different purposes within its workforce:

 - Shift schedules for administration and reception staff.